 By virtue of the setting and small classes, higher expectations will be placed upon you, and will have an immediate impact.
 For example, you will be expected to keep up with your course assignments.
 Since the classes here are small, more like undergraduate seminars, there is an expectation that you will participate in class discussions.
 It will be very hard to be a silent or passive participant in the classes, and you must therefore be prepared in order to maintain a high level of performance.
 You will need to make sure that your social experiences and travel do not interfere with your academic progress.

-For many of your classes, you should bring the books you need before you arrive.
-If your professor is using books that can be obtained in this country, you can purchase these books at Waterstone's Bookstore at 82 Gower Street, 020 7636 1577, or Blackwell's Bookshop on Charing Cross Road.
+For many of your classes, you should bring or pre-order the books you need before you arrive.
+If your professor is using books that can be obtained in this country, you can purchase these books at Waterstone's Bookstore at 120 Oxford Street W1D 1LT, Foyle's Bookstore at 107 Charing Cross Road WC2H 0DT.
+Alternatively, you can pre-order books from Amazon.co.uk and have them posted to the London Study Centre address.

 Academic Honour Code